 At the outset I should say that I have been luckier than many.
-I live in a county in California that has had less than 35 cases (and only one death) so far, and my business, which I own and am the sole employee, has not been too adversely affected up to this point.
+I live in a county in northern California that has not seen a high number of cases so far, and my business, which I own and am the sole employee, has not been too adversely affected up to this point.
 I can also walk outside freely at any hour as there is plenty of space between me and my neighbors.
-So whatever worth my commentary has, it must be weighed as superficial when compared to the story of those who live in continual risk of exposure or live in states and countries where the risk has not been as well regulated as it has in California.
+So whatever worth my commentary has, it must be weighed as superficial when compared to the story of those who live in continual risk of exposure or live in states and countries where the risk has not been as well regulated.

 Scale and Relativity.
 A good portion of our irritation and fear during any period of difficulty can be transformed by seeing what is happening to us individually from the point of view of a larger scale.
 When we talk about scale in relation to conscious evolution, we mean perception, we mean seeing from a higher level.
 Having scale is the result of the working of higher centers, so it can be seen as one of the end results or benefits of all the exercises of conscious evolution.